doraemori/image-resize-application/README.md

 2. **Place the Files**:
    - Upload the PHP script to your web server
-   - Create the source image directory (default is `image/`)
+   - Create the source image directory (default is `image/`) in the same directory as the PHP script
-   - Create the cache directory (default is `cache/`) and ensure it has write permissions:
+   - Create the cache directory (default is `cache/`) in the same directory as the PHP script and ensure it has write permissions:
      ```
      mkdir cache
      chmod 755 cache